observeinc/aws-sam-apps/docs/subscriber.md

 # Observe Subscriber Application

-The Observe Subscriber application is an AWS SAM application that subscribes CloudWatch Log Groups to a supported destination ARN, such as Kinesis Firehose or Lambda.
+The Observe Subscriber application is an AWS SAM application that subscribes CloudWatch Log Groups to a Kinesis Firehose which delivers records to an S3 bucket.
 It operates with two types of requests: subscription requests and discovery requests.

 Additionally, the stack provides a method for automatically triggering subscription through Eventbridge rules.